antvis/G6/docs/manual/middle/elements/edges/polyline.en.md

 ```

-## Attribute
+## Property
-Polyline edge has the attributes shown below.
-The attributes with object type will be described in detail after the table
+Polyline edge has the properties shown below.
+The properties with object type will be described in detail after the table

 ```javascript
 color: '#87e8de',